r-dziewaltowski/ClassicCalculator/README.md

 <h3>Web application</h3>

 The application is deployed and avaialble at the following address: https://classiccalculator.onrender.com/.
 Plase note that when you try to access it it may be asleep and needs around a minute to wake up.
+It's a Progressive Web Application (PWA) which means that it can be installed on any device (e.g. Windows desktop, Android mobile) like a native app.

 If you prefer to run it locally there's two options:
 - Run in Docker container: